chrisant996/clink/docs/clink.md

 ## Clink Settings

-The easiest way to configure Clink is to use the `clink set` command.
-This can list, query, and set Clink's settings.
-Run `clink set --help` from a Clink-installed cmd.exe process to learn more both about how to use it and to get descriptions for Clink's various options.
+The easiest way to configure Clink is to use the `clink set` command to list, query, and set Clink's settings.

+Run `clink set --help` from a Clink-installed cmd.exe process to learn more.

 The following table describes the available Clink settings: